sleuth-io/sleuth-action/README.md

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs:
-  # This workflow contains a single job called "build"
+  # This workflow contains a single job called "deploy"
   deploy:
     # The type of runner that the job will run on
     runs-on: ubuntu-latest